 Legal 500 Asia-Pacific 2023: Regulatory, Investigations and Crime — Leading Juniors

-Moreover, he is also experienced in handling conventional crime, white collar crime, SFC investigations, and serious crime, such as dangerous drugs, explosive offences, sexual offences and murder.
-He has conducted trials and appeals in all court levels, both as led junior and on his own right.
-Randy particularly enjoys jury advocacy and is able to accept both private and legal aid instructions for trials in the Court of First Instance.
-Randy is also experienced in handling and challenging expert forensic evidence including diverse areas such as explosives, clinical psychology, neurology, telecommunications, computer forensics, DNA, and video identification etc. He has also rendered advice on and is familiar with criminal legal issues concerning cryptocurrencies and digital assets.
+He has conducted trials and appeals on all court levels, both as led junior and on his own right.
+Randy particularly enjoys jury advocacy and stands out with his human and effective approach in achieving favourable outcomes for his clients.
+He is experienced in challenging expert forensic evidence over diverse areas such as explosives, clinical psychology, neurology, telecommunications, computer forensics, DNA, video identification, etc. He has also rendered advice on and is familiar with criminal legal issues concerning cryptocurrencies and digital assets.

 - Post-graduate Certificate in Laws, University of Hong Kong